N1CNmod/narrowone-mod/README.md

 # Overview
 Welcome to the N1CN Mod.
 This mod is designed for Narrowone (especially N1CN) players.
 We hope everyone can manage to get a cool mods made by us.

-# What the Mod Does
+# What do the mods do
 Custom User Interface: This mod provides a Custom User Interface with Chinese new year theme.
 (Partially borrowed from T7)

 Free Camera: Provides Advanced Camra Controls for players to spectate a match.